4 Reasons You Should Never, Ever Own A Car

 Just like all the other services you access on your phone, there’s now a way to subscribe to the exact car you want the same way you sign up for your meal delivery service or that monthly clothes delivery.

 It’s an app called Fair, and it’s upending the auto industry by letting you shop thousands of pre-owned cars by monthly payments you can afford without any of the negotiation, long-term commitment or physical paperwork involved in taking out a loan.

 Just enter your phone number, browse for your car, sign for it with your finger, pick up the keys, and drive it for as long as you want.

-Unlike the hidden expenses of owning a car, you can get going with Fair by making a one-time Start Payment, a refundable security deposit and your first month's payment.
-From there, you just make monthly payments that include practically all your driving expenses, including roadside assistance, routine maintenance, a limited warranty, even insurance if you need it.
+Unlike the hidden expenses of owning a car, you can get going with Fair by making a simple one-time Start Payment, a refundable security deposit and your first month's payment.
+From there, you just make monthly payments that include roadside assistance, routine maintenance and a limited warranty.

 If you’re interested in learning more, you can download Fair here.
 Or if you want to stick with owning your car and continuing to take on all the depreciation, random expenses, crushing interest, and outdated tech, we totally get that too.